neighborhoods/wasabi/modules/ldap/README.md

 ## Extending Wasabi LDAP
 At [Neighborhoods.com](Neighborhoods.com), we are committed to utilizing the best open source solutions.
 We know the value of a good neighbor and the software community is no different.
 That is why we chose to build and share this extension publically.
 Under a generous Apache2 license, we hope to inspire further contributions to Wasabi and our own extension.

 Wasabi LDAP builds on the base interfaces of Wasabi.
-Below is an overview of key classes:
+Below is a listing of key classes:
  ```java
  package com.nhds.wasabi.ldap;

  public interface CachedUserDirectory extends UserDirectory {};
  public interface DirectoryDelegate {};

  package com.nhds.wasabi.ldap.impl;

  public class DirectoryAuthentication implements Authentication {};
  public class DirectoryAuthorization implements Authorization {};
  public class LdapDelegate implements DirectoryDelegate {};
  public class LdapUserDirectory implements CachedUserDirectory {};

 ```